awslabs/ec2-spot-workshops/content/ecs-deep-learning-workshop/lab3.md

 weight = 130
 +++

 Now that you have an MXNet image ready to go, the next step is to create a task definition.
-A task defintion specifies parameters and requirements used by ECS to run your container, e.g. the Docker image, cpu/memory resource requirements, host:container port mappings.
+A task definition specifies parameters and requirements used by ECS to run your container, e.g. the Docker image, cpu/memory resource requirements, host:container port mappings.
 You'll notice that the parameters in the task definition closely match options passed to a Docker run command.
 Task definitions are very flexible and can be used to deploy multiple containers that are linked together- for example, an application server and database.
 In this workshop, we will focus on deploying a single container.

 \
 1. Open the EC2 Container Service dashboard, click on **Task Definitions** in the left menu, and click **Create new Task Definition**.
 Then select **EC2** as launch type compatibility.